cort-of-keo/obr-DS-dice-main/docs/store.md

 GNU GPLv3

-This DS Dice for OBR is an independent product published under the DRAW STEEL Creator License and is not affiliated with MCDM Productions, LLC.
+DS Dice for OBR is an independent product published under the DRAW STEEL Creator License and is not affiliated with MCDM Productions, LLC.
 DRAW STEEL © 2024 MCDM Productions, LLC.

 ## Contributing